We're back from our summer vacation in California to visit friends, family, and In-N-Out Burger, the best company I've ever seen.

 Already subscribe to Rule Breakers?
 Log in here.

-This article was first published on Aug.
+This article was first published Aug.
 27, 2009.
 It has been updated.

 Fool contributor Tim Beyers wonders who he needs to talk to in order to get In-N-Out to Colorado.
-He had stock and options positions in Apple and a stock position in Google at the time of publication.
-Apple and Disney are Stock Advisor selections.
-Disney is also an Inside Value pick.
-Google and Intuitive Surgical are Rule Breakers recommendations.
-The Motley Fool has a disclosure policy.
+He had stock and options positions in Apple at the time of publication.
+Apple is a Motley Fool Stock Advisor selection.
+Buffalo Wild Wings is a Motley Fool Hidden Gems pick. salesforce.com is a Rule Breakers recommendation.
+The Motley Fool owns shares of Buffalo Wild Wings and has a disclosure policy.